-Our wild plants grow in many habitats and it is possible to condense this into a small area as how it has been done for many decades in the Netherlands, where there are ‘heemtuinen’ (= native ‘marsh’ gardens); these are typical of wet, low lying areas of Holland.
+Our wild plants grow in many habitats and it is possible to condense this into a small area as how it has been done for many decades in the Netherlands, where there are ‘heemtuinen’ (= literally translated as native ‘marsh’ gardens); these are typical of wet, low lying areas of Holland.

 See for more info here or translated in brief:

 A ‘heemtuin’ or ‘Heempark’ is an artificial, often fenced off landscape element, aimed at the indigenous, wild flora and fauna.
 The concept was introduced by Jac.
 Thijsse (1865-1945). https://en.wikipedia.org/wiki/Jac._P._Thijsse